Barkhak28/Barkhak28/README.md

 ## Dataset

-**City of Vancouver Business Licences (2013–2024)**, a public open dataset containing detailed records of business licences issued in the City of Vancouver from 2013 up to May 5, 2024.
+**City of Vancouver Business Licences (2013–2024)**, a public open dataset containing detailed records of business licences issued in the City of Vancouver from 2013 to May 5, 2024.
 [City of Vancouver Open Data Portal](https://opendata.vancouver.ca/explore/dataset/business-licences-2013-to-2024/)

 ### Key Attributes